-We find in Figure \ref{figure:3}\textbf{g} and Figure \ref{figure:3}\textbf{h} of the first sample, the LDOSs of red and blue channels seems to be anti-correlated or there is no correlation, Figure \ref{figure:3}\textbf{g$^\prime$} Figure \ref{figure:3}\textbf{h$^\prime$} of the same plot gives a broader idea of the distribution of LDOSs.
-Figure \ref{figure:3}\textbf{g$^\prime$} has a surge at the beginning of the left-hand side of the plot, very important to obverse here is the number of the edge detected LDOSs are on the same left-hand side in Figure \ref{figure:3}\textbf{g}.
-The complete vise-versa in the green channel Figure \ref{figure:3}\textbf{h} and Figure \ref{figure:3}\textbf{h$^\prime$} of the first image sample.
+We find in Figure \ref{figure:3}\textbf{g} and Figure \ref{figure:3}\textbf{h} of the first sample, the LDOSs of red and blue channels seems to be anti-correlated or there is no correlation, Figure \ref{figure:3}\textbf{g$^\prime$} and Figure \ref{figure:3}\textbf{h$^\prime$} of the same plot gives a broader idea of the distribution of LDOSs.
+Figure \ref{figure:3}\textbf{g$^\prime$} has a surge at the beginning of the left-hand side of the plot.
+We obverse that number of the edge detected LDOSs are mostly concentrated in the left side of Figure \ref{figure:3}\textbf{g}.
+A significantly opposite trend is present in the green channel Figure \ref{figure:3}\textbf{h} and Figure \ref{figure:3}\textbf{h$^\prime$} of the first image sample.
 The surge in the plot is on the right-hand side.
 We observe the mAP of both LDOSs is 3.
 The mAP remains the same but the variation in LDOSs is always there.
 This motivated us to calculate the 2D-normalised cross-correlation coefficient for LDOSs.
 The results showed there is no strong correlation between any of the LDOSs (see supplementary Figure 4 and Figure 5).
-The results of 2D-normalised cross-correlation made us presumption the correlation between green and blue LDOSs was convincing.
+The results of 2D-normalised cross-correlation show the convincingly high correlation between green and blue LDOSs.
 The 2D-normalised cross-correlation coefficient is larger when the two image matrices of green and blue are correlated than the red.
 In all the results, the local red LDOSs are not present in all eight nuts, they are present globally.
 Our assumption is evident when we see flat distribution with of red channel histogram in both types of age groups.
 The green and blue contributions in the histogram are low.
 More peaks in green and blue are contributing LDOSs.
 From the visualisation perspective, the red LDOSs are less because of few peaks in the red histogram.
-In contrast to the unripened nuts, a single peak of red histogram leads to very low mAP in LDOSs but four peaks of red in ripened nuts leads to better mAP compared to unripened LDOSs.
+In contrast to the unripened nuts, a single peak of red histogram leads to low mAP values in the LDOSs but four peaks of red in ripened nuts leads to better mAP compared to unripened LDOSs.